Water Conservation tips

 Deep Watering is much better than shallow watering.
 When watering your lawn make sure water drains well.
 Remember that most trees, plants, and shrubs need little watering once they are well established.
 Generally speaking, it is usually about 2 years after initial planting.

 Use a soaker hose for most plants as this provides for less water evaporation.
-Always use a good mulch for planting trees, shrubs, or plants.
+Always use good mulch for planting trees, shrubs, or plants.

 Mulch will help retain water and will help keep weeds away.
 Do NOT use a water hose to spray debris from pavement or sidewalks.
 Use a good push broom instead or purchase a blower.
+Adding mulch to the top of the soil prevents soil erosion, improves drainage, and protects the plant from extreme temperatures.
+It also helps the soil retain water by limiting evaporation from the soil.

 Use a hand-held nozzle that will turn off automatically after rinsing your vehicle.